msmithfl/factory-watch-eam/README.md

 - Inspired by enterprise asset management solutions in manufacturing
 - Built as a technical demonstration for full-stack development capabilities
 - Special thanks to the .NET and React communities

-## 📞 Contact

-For questions or feedback, please open an issue or reach out via LinkedIn.

 ---